ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/run-in-the-cloud/deployment-guide/ballerina-k8s-deployment-guide.md

           echo "${KUBE_CONFIG_DATA}" | base64 --decode > $HOME/.kube/config
           kubectl apply -f <path to generated artifacts>
 ```
-- **Step 01:** The push event can initiate a build and deployment process to the Kubernetes cluster.
+- **Step 01:** The push event can initiate workflow to deployment process to the Kubernetes cluster.
 - **Step 02:** This step builds the Ballerina project, compiling the source code and preparing the necessary artifacts for deployment in Kubernetes.
 - **Step 03:** This step logs into a Docker registry (such as Docker Hub or a private registry) to allow pushing the Docker image created in the build to the registry.
 - **Step 04:** Pushes the Docker image to the specified Docker registry.
 - **Step 05:** This step installs kubectl, the Kubernetes command-line tool, which is necessary for managing Kubernetes clusters and deploying applications.
 - **Step 06:** Deploy the application to a Kubernetes cluster by applying the Kubernetes YAML configuration files generated by the Ballerina build in Step 2.